-During Fibromyalgia Awareness Week 2017 (Sunday 3rd to Sunday 10th September 2017), Fibromyalgia Action UK and others will be raising awareness of fibromyalgia, and the impact it has on those living with fibromyalgia, and their friends and family.
+During Fibromyalgia Awareness Week 2018 (Sunday 2nd to Sunday 9th September 2018), Fibromyalgia Action UK and others will be raising awareness of fibromyalgia, and the impact it has on those living with fibromyalgia, and their friends and family.
 Given that fibromyalgia is an invisible disease, it is so important that we raise awareness of fibromyalgia, in order to broaden perceptions, knowledge and understanding of this condition.
 Fibromyalgia Action UK’s theme for awareness week builds upon the theme for awareness day on 12th May 2018.
 ‘Don’t Delay, Connect Today’ aims to highlight that early diagnosis and recognition of fibromyalgia, and timely access to evidence-based treatment and support is essential for the long-term health and wellbeing of those living with fibromyalgia and their families.

 How can you get involved?

-You can get involved on social media by:
+You can also get involved on social media by:

-- Spreading the word by liking, sharing and retweeting our posts and videos on Facebook (@ukfibro) and Twitter (@fmauk)
+- Spreading the word by liking, sharing and retweeting our posts and videos on Facebook (@ukfibro), Instagram (@fma_uk) and Twitter (@fmauk)

-- Taking a selfie and posting it on social media using the hashtag #FightFibro.
+- Taking a selfie and posting it on social media using the hashtag #Fibro2018.
 We’ll be sharing them throughout the week!

 You can share resources with friends, family members, colleagues and other people in your community:

-- Download and request copies of our posters and leaflets about fibromyalgia: http://www.fmauk.org/posters
+- Download and request copies of posters and leaflets about fibromyalgia: http://www.fmauk.org/posters

 - Send a medical pack to your general practitioner (GP) or other healthcare professionals if they need some further information about fibromyalgia: http://www.fmauk.org/GP-Request